watoki/qrator/README.md

 ## The Why

-A couple of weeks ago a client asked me to find a general purspose adminstiration interface that could be used for several projects.
+A couple of weeks ago a client asked me to find a general purpose administration interface that could be used for several projects.
 But I couldn't find a single one that wouldn't just bypass my application and domain layers completely and talk directly to the storage system.

 So I started designing an admin interface that was compatible with [Domain-Driven Design][ddd] and hence could also manage entities in projects that implemented [Command/Query Segregation][cqrs] or [Event Sourcing][eventsourcing].
 Born was *qrator*.